UME IS AVAILABLE in 50ML, 30ML, and samples at AVÉ PARFUM.

 Having set the scene in the Euphorium’s Grand Salon and made it lush and intimate with tapestries, fabrics, and cushions of all description, perfectly arranged candlelight illuminated the stage for Tateishi’s storytelling.

-Musicians with gongs, bells, wooden blocks, rattles, a zither and a flute were placed behind a folding screen and instructed to create an aural conduct to the time place and emotion of where Mr. Onojiro would take them in his tale.
-Once settled in place, Mr. Komodo offered the musicians champagne infused with powerful hallucinogens and muscle relaxing herbs which rendered them near comatose.
+Musicians with gongs, bells, wooden blocks, rattles, a zither, and a flute were placed behind a folding screen and instructed to create an aural conduit to the time place and emotion of where Mr. Onojiro would take them in his tale.
+Once settled in place, Mr. Komodo offered the musicians champagne infused with powerful hallucinogens which rendered them near comatose.

 Mr. Onojiro arrived late in the night to find Komodo, Bustello, and Whitman all in a most informal state of undress.
 Reclining on their sides, resting on silk pillows under a thick green grey haze, the only motion in the salon came from the snaking tendrils of smoke lifting so softly from the incense brazier.